Who would purchase the land? What are the terms?

 Will there be public events to give input and learn more?

 Yes.
-Several opportunities to experience and explore the Pilot Hill property and provide input and feedback on the trail system and amenities plans will be held in the summer and fall of 2019.
-Public hearings on the land exchange plan will also be held in the fall/winter months, and other feedback will be gathered through written responses and electronic comment platforms that will be advertised over the coming year.
-Look for the Pilot Hill project at public gatherings as well such as the Conservation Expo, Freedom has a Birthday and other community gatherings.
+Several opportunities to experience and explore the Pilot Hill property and provide input and feedback on the trail system and amenities plans will be held in early 2020.
+Public hearings on the land exchange plan will also be held in the late 2019 or early 2020, and other feedback will be gathered through written responses and electronic comment platforms that will be advertised over the coming months.

 Check PilotHill.org and follow @PilotHillLandPurchase on Facebook for 2019 meeting announcements.